yWorks/yfiles-for-html-demos/demos/tutorial-yfiles-basic-features/08-grouping/README.md

 Ungroup Selected Nodes

 - Press Shift+Ctrl+G to shrink a selected group node to its minimum size.
-- Hold Shift when dragging nodes into or out of groups to change the graph hierarchy.
+- Hold Ctrl when dragging nodes into or out of groups to change the graph hierarchy.

 Group nodes can use special styles that are optimized to visualize a group with content.
 However, a group node can also use a normal node style like [ShapeNodeStyle](https://docs.yworks.com/yfileshtml/#/api/ShapeNodeStyle).
 In this example, we use [GroupNodeStyle](https://docs.yworks.com/yfileshtml/#/api/GroupNodeStyle).